Pylons/pyramid/docs/quick_tutorial/scaffolds.rst

 ==========

 We're going to cover a lot in this tutorial, focusing on one topic at a time and writing everything from scratch.
-As a warmup, though, it sure would be nice to see some pixels on a screen.
+As a warm up, though, it sure would be nice to see some pixels on a screen.

 Like other web development frameworks, Pyramid provides a number of